jeog/TDAmeritradeAPI/README_STREAMING.md

     creds             ::  credentials struct received from RequestAccessToken / LoadCredentials / CredentialsManager.credentials
-    callback          ::  callback for when notifications, data etc. connect_timeout   ::  milliseconds to wait for a connection listening_timeout ::  milliseconds to wait for any response from server subscribe_timeout ::  milliseconds to wait for a subscription response
+    callback          ::  callback for when notifications, data etc. account_id        ::  account to use (defaults to primary account) connect_timeout   ::  milliseconds to wait for a connection listening_timeout ::  milliseconds to wait for any response from server subscribe_timeout ::  milliseconds to wait for a subscription response